 Finally, as exciting as a photographer’s career might be, finding photography clients is a daunting task for many.
 Needless to say, a great portfolio full of creative portrait captures will draw more people to you.

-When starting, some photographers offer free photoshoots to their friends and family to practice, get experience and create interesting portfolios.
+When starting, some photographers offer free photoshoots to their friends and family to practice, get experience, and create interesting portfolios.
 Don’t be afraid to try everything that comes to your mind if you embark on such an adventure.
-Letting your creativity run wild and not being afraid to see the world differently will get your foot on the door and set you on the right path for success.
+Letting your creativity run wild and not being afraid to see the world differently will get your foot in the door and set you on the right path to success.